BeyondMafia/BeyondMafia-Integration/docs/dependencies.md

-# Setting up the Development Environment
+# Setting up the Development Environment: External Dependencies

 This project relies on a few external APIs.
 This section walksthrough how to set up projects and get the API keys for: